curiouslumber/ChatXL/README.md

 - Awesome Icons and other pubspec dependencies
 - Figma for design

+## @Required - Rasa API
+The Rasa API for this project can be found at https://github.com/curiouslumber/Rasa-API-ChatXL

 ## Copyright Notice
 Even though I have published this on Github for public use, please feel free to mention my name if forking this project.
 Thanks! <br>
 <i>Forking Notice - This won't run out of the box, please create your own Firebase project and add the respective google-services.json and firebase_options.dart file.</i>